• Home

 I get asked by my students sometimes, especially after they’ve been taking classes with me for awhile, what they can do to get to the next level.

-It’s really a question of “How do I find my voice?
+It’s really a question of “How do I find my voice & build my confidence?
 How do I allow myself to become the dancer I want to be?”

 This question usually happens if they’re not quite comfortable in their skin.
 They’re thinking too much and not feeling or allowing themselves to be within the movement.
 I realize they need to adjust their mindset.